 - Forecasting of the firm after the M&A. After acquisition the new mother company will have problems with forecasting the firm they have just acquired.
 In certain situations, you may be asked to create a forecasting model that will help them predict and manage the new business.

 - Divestment analyses.
 Finally, big firms and PE funds not only acquire but also sell a lot of business units.
-As a consultant, you may be asked to estimate what divestment makes sense and what will be the impact on the whole group.
+As a consultant, you may be asked to estimate what divestment makes sense and what will be the impact for the whole group.
 Many divestments will drastically change the profit and loss statement of other business units in the group.
 That is why always take into account all the links between the businesses.

 Firms do a lot of investment.
 During consulting projects quite often you have to check whether they make sense.
 Before you start analyzing the investment make sure that you understand what type of investment it is and what the purpose is.
 Generally speaking, we can divide investments into 3 groups:

 - Replacement Investments.
-These investments are easiest to estimate.
+These investments are the easiest to estimate.
 You have to look at the current cost of using a specific machine, tool and compare it with the costs of using a new machine, or a tool.
 This will enable you to decide whether the investments makes sense

 - Investments required by the customer.
 Some investments (especially into new products) are triggered off by the customer.
 If you have to analyze such investments you will have to compare the potential benefit coming from the customer (additional gross margin from products sold) with the costs and Capex related to the investment.
 In this category, we will also have the investments into a new capacity to scale the business.

 - Investments reducing costs.
 A lot of investments are done to reduce costs.
 The best example is an investment into automation or investment that helps you lower the usage of materials.
-Below an example of analysis:
+Below is an example of analysis:

 - Removing bottlenecks.
 Finally, in some cases, you invest to remove a bottleneck.
 This sort of investment requires a bit different approach, especially when it comes to estimating the potential benefit related to removing the bottleneck.